thanhhoang4869/java-slang-dictionary/README.md

 # Slang Dictionary
-This is the project of the course Java Application Development in HCMUS.
+This is a project of the course Java Application Development in [FIT - HCMUS](https://www.hcmus.edu.vn/).
 In this project, I build a slang dictionary using Java.

 - See source codes in directory `Source`.

-## Data structure
+### Data structure
 - HashMap<String,ArrayList<String>>: store a whole dictionary
 - String: to store slang word
 - ArrayList<String>: to store definitions of a slang word.